pingcap/docs/dm/quick-create-migration-task.md

 > 1. [Deploy a DM Cluster Using TiUP](/dm/deploy-a-dm-cluster-using-tiup.md).
 > 2. [Create a Data Source](/dm/quick-start-create-source.md).

-This document introduces how to perform data migration tasks in different business scenarios.
+This document introduces how to perform data migration tasks in different scenarios.

 In addition to scenario-based documents, you can also refer to the following documents: